trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 User Manager
 ============

-The TrueOS® User Manager utility allows you to easily add, configure, and delete users and groups.
-To access this utility in SysAdm™, click :menuselection:`System Management --> User Manager`.
+The |trueos| User Manager utility allows you to easily add, configure, and delete users and groups.
+To access this utility in |sysadm|, click :menuselection:`System Management --> User Manager`.

 In the example shown in
 :numref:`Figure %s: Viewing User Accounts in User Manager <user1>`,